 5 Exercise Tips for Rheumatoid Arthritis

 Exercise works to get your heart pumping, but did you know that it can also help keep your rheumatoid arthritis (RA) symptoms under control?
 According to the American College of Rheumatology, people with RA are twice as likely to develop heart disease and other vascular complications, including heart attacks, angina, and strokes, than the average person.
 Therefore, regular exercise is not only considered a safe treatment option for people with RA, it can be essential to maintaing heart and joint health.

-A consistent exercise routine works to get you through rheumatoid arthritis flare-ups and helps you thrive with your chronic pain condition.
+A consistent exercise routine works to get you through RA flare-ups and helps you thrive with your chronic pain condition.

 In-depth Articles on Other Rheumatoid Arthritis Treatments